-What is the meaning of wokaholic.
+What is the meaning of workaholic?
 How would you define it?
 Many people associate the term workaholic with enthusiastic and productive workers who excel in their careers and live lavish lives as a result.
-The workaholic meaning reality is quite different.
+In reality, the workaholic meaning is quite different.

 Workaholism is considered an addiction.
 It may begin as a way to escape from problems with relationships, health, finances, etc. Unlike other addictions, society doesn't stigmatize it, so it may not seem alarming when people lose their sense of a healthy work-life balance and become addicted to work.
 Workaholism gives them a feeling of being important, respected, and recognized.